drchrisch/napari-spofi/README.md

-This plugin provides tools for annotating spots in a 3D two-channel image (hdf5 type input file), submitting tiles for StarDist model generation or model re-training, and refining initial annotations based on predictions (human-in-the-loop approach).
+This plugin provides tools for annotating spots in a 3D two-channel image (hdf5 type input file), submitting tiles for StarDist model generation or model re-training, and refining initial annotations based on predictions (kind of human-in-the-loop approach).

 The objects of interest in the image are sphere-like spots with a diameter of just a few pixels and are thus well suited for StarDist instance segmentation.
 The image